Statute of Frauds

 4. Signatures: The written document should be signed by all parties involved.
 Signatures are a critical component of demonstrating consent and intention to be bound by the contract.

-Implications of Non-Compliance
+Implications of Non-Compliance with the Statute of Frauds

-Failing to adhere to the Statute of Frauds in Arizona can have significant consequences.
+Failing to adhere to the Statute of Frauds can have significant consequences.
 A contract that doesn’t meet the statutory requirements is generally unenforceable in a court of law.
 This means that parties may not be able to enforce their rights, collect damages, or compel performance if the contract is solely oral or inadequately documented.

 Seek Legal Guidance